PipedreamHQ/pipedream/docs/docs/components/migrating/README.md

 ### Legacy Code Example

-Following is the code for the legacy action to get a Github repo (Github was linked to this action via Pipedream's UI, so it's not declared in the code):
+Following is the code for the legacy action to get a GitHub repo (GitHub was linked to this action via Pipedream's UI, so it's not declared in the code):

 ```javascript
 const config = {